GoldenKappa/notSABS/README.md

 * Some apps that need internet or websites might work incorrectly if their domain is blocked.
 Whitelist them in settings.
 It is recommended to whitelist some Google apps such as Allo, Duo, Music.

 ## FAQ

-### Is using SABS legal?
-Yes, getting a free license key from Samsung is legal and using it in SABS does not violate any terms and conditions assuming you call yourself a developer.

-Blocking ads itself is also not illegal but it's a moral grey area.
-Ask yourself - do you want to support app developers and website creators?
-If yes, then don't use an adblocker or whitelist those apps or websites in settings.
-Remember that by not blocking ads you are letting companies track websites you use and spy on you.

 ### Why do I have to get my own key?
 For me to get a production license key means creating a company, becoming a Samsung's partner or buying an expensive license key from Samsung's partners.
 I can't afford that and developing SABS is just my hobby.